aksommerville/egg2/etc/doc/eau-format.md

 If absent, our compiler will make up Channel Headers based on Program Change and other clues.
 If Meta 0x77 is present, we don't guess anything from the MIDI events.

+Meta 0x51 Set Tempo should appear once, at time zero.
+If it appears mid-song, we'll process timing correctly, but the song's declared tempo will be undefined.

+Opening a MIDI file in our editor and resaving it may destroy information.

 TODO: Need another Meta event or something, to indicate the loop position.

 ## EAU Binary